-Dhaka is not a backpacker’s heaven.
+Dhaka is not a backpacker’s heaven when it comes to accommodations.
 If you want to ensure a minimum quality of stay, you need to stay in a proper hotel.
-I have categorized a list of the best hotels in Dhaka according to your budget.
+I have categorised a list of the best hotels in Dhaka according to your budget.

 Luxury Hotels in Dhaka

 Budget Hotels in Dhaka

 - Shakrain – 14 or 15 January – Kite festival in the old part of Dhaka when the sky is taken over by colorful kites.

 - Book Fair – 1 February to 28 February – it’s not only a fair but also a festival.

 - Pohela Boishakh – the Bengali new year – 14 April each year.
 You can’t move an inch without touching others, it’s such a large festival!